Tatra 77: Public response

 Hans Ledwinka was the chief designer responsible for the development of the new car, while Erich Übelacker was responsible for the body.
 Development was very secretive until the last moments of the official presentation on March 5, 1934, at Tatra's offices in Prague.
 The car was demonstrated on the road from Prague to Karlovy Vary, where it easily reached 145 km/h, and amazed journalists with its great handling and comfortable ride at speeds of about 100 km/h.
 On March 8, the Tatra was presented at Berlin motor show, where it became the centre of attention due not only to its atypical design but also to its performance.
 That same year the T77 was presented at the Paris motor show.
 There were even demonstration rides after doubt was cast on the ability of the car to reach 140 km/h with a mere 45 kW of engine power: normally at that time twice the power was required for a car to reach such a speed.
 Director Maurice Elvey was so amazed by the looks of the car that he used the T77 in his science-fiction movie The Transatlantic Tunnel.

-The Tatra 77 was an expensive luxury car – a price was 98,000 koruns (equal to some 4,000 USD in 1935).
+The Tatra 77 was an expensive luxury car – a price was 98,000 koruns (equal to some US$4,000 in 1935).

 It is a sensation when it comes to its construction, to its appearance and to its performance.
 However, it isn't a sensation that has just fallen from the skies, but is a logical extension of roads [themselves], which Hans Ledwinka made thirteen years ago.
 The ideological principle of the new Tatra is an understanding that the car is moving along the dividing line between the ground and the air. ...
 The car maintained 145km/h, it has astonishing handling, it drives through curves with speeds that are both mad and safe, and it seems just to float on any kind of road. ...
 It is a car which opens new perspectives to car construction and automotive practice.